Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Al Orjouan Restaurant

 This Ritz-Carlton gem is widely known as one of Riyadh’s finest all-day dining restaurants.
-This one is a firm favorite among the hotel guests as well as the local residents.
+This one is a firm favorite among the hotel guests and the local residents.

-Its Friday buffet brunch is immensely popular among those looking to feast on a sumptuous spread of international and Middle Eastern specialties.
+Its Friday buffet brunch is trendy among those looking to feast on a sumptuous spread of international and Middle Eastern specialties.

-With 20 food stations on offer and a kids club to entertain little ones, it doesn’t come as a surprise that Al Orjouan has become a Riyadh institution.
+With 20 food stations on offer and a kids club to entertain little ones, it doesn’t surprise that Al Orjouan has become a Riyadh institution.

 Yokari Restaurant

-Yokari is certainly not the cheapest dining restaurant in Riyadh, but nothing beats it for that gourmet-style Japanese cuisine.
+Yokari is undoubtedly not the cheapest dining restaurant in Riyadh, but nothing beats it for that gourmet-style Japanese cuisine.

-There are no sushi platters or omakase-style dining here; this is a high-end establishment that steers away from the usual clichés.
+There are no sushi platters or omakase-style dining here; this high-end establishment steers away from the usual clichés.

 Diners are encouraged to ask their waiter to explain the dishes on offer.
 Each dish is presented beautifully and prepared with the precision of a technician.